mariahcoleno/french-language-learning-platform/french_learning_web_app/README.md

 ## French Learning Web App
 This Flask-based web application is designed to help French learners improve their pronunciation, grammar, and proper use of French diacritical marks.
-It analyzes both text input and spoken French audio, identifies errors, and provides personalized feedback using AI-powered tools like Whisper and gTTS.
+It analyzes both text input and spoken French audio with gender selection for grammar agreement analysis, identifies errors, and provides personalized feedback using AI-powered tools like Whisper and gTTS.

 ### Features
 - Audio file transcription with Whisper for uploaded WAV files